 Easter Table Decor That’s Fresh and Fun for Spring

-I always say: start with the base, and build from there.
-For this Easter tablescape, I used a blue and cream gingham tablecloth with the cutest little tassel trim.
-It’s one of my favorite finds because it adds that cottage-y spring vibe without feeling too farmhouse-y.
-Plus, it’s such a good base for layering all the pastel goodness to come.
+My whole approach to tablescaping: nail the base, then build up.
+For this Easter table setup, I started with a blue and cream gingham tablecloth with the sweetest little tassel trim.
+It gives off that cottage-y spring vibe without tipping into full farmhouse territory – and it’s the perfect canvas for layering all the pastel goodness on top.

 Woman and child setting a blue gingham tablecloth with tassel trim.

-To give the table that cozy, glowy vibe, I mixed both taper candlesticks and pillar candles in soft pastel shades—think blush pink, butter yellow, and sky blue.
-I used glass candle holders to keep things light and airy, and played with height to make the centerpiece more dynamic.
-Bonus: the pillar candles are battery-operated… safer, smokeless, and will last forever!
-Total win!
+For that warm, glowy vibe, I mixed taper candlesticks and pillar candles in blush pink, butter yellow, and sky blue.
+I used glass candle holders to keep things light and airy, and varied the heights so the centerpiece has some movement to it.

 Final Thoughts on Easter Table Decor

-Easter table decor with soft pastel candles, woven placemats, lace napkins, and gold flatware styled on a blue gingham tablecloth
+Step-by-step Easter table setup with pastel taper candles, lace napkins, and a blue gingham tablecloth

-Whether you’re keeping things simple or going all-out like I did, I hope this gives you a little inspo for your own Easter table decor or spring tablescape.
-And if you do recreate any part of this setup, tag me!
-I’d absolutely love to see your version and cheer you on.
+Whether you go all-out or keep it simple, I hope this gives you some inspo for your own Easter table decor this spring.
+And if you recreate any part of it – please tag me.
+I want to see it so badly.

 FAQs About Easter Table Decor